bigfreecoder/ui4fun/README.md

-React Node Starter Kit
+ReactJS Starter Package:)
 ======================

 This is the starter kit for ReactJS, React-Router and Fluxxor based on NodeJS.
-We support Nodejs 0.12.x and 0.10.x.
+We support Nodejs 0.12.x.

 ## Overview